August 19, 2017 1:30 am

 Once back down in camp, we kicked up our feet, cracked open a few beverages, lit a campfire and relaxed for the rest of the day.
 Knowing that we had all accomplished our first 14,000 ft peak, one of many to follow, because the mountains are always calling, and we must go!
 Questions about climbing Mt.
 Elbert?
 Stop by the store.
 Ask us.
 We’ve been there.

-[ Click here to return to our list of MountainEar blogs ]
+[ Click here to return to our list of MountainEar blog posts ]